joanne5548/parkmark/readme.md

 -   [x] Do table join for returning list of reviews with user information
 -   [ ] Move server domain to .env
+-   [ ] Get rid of 404 error for empty get requests (and verify I just need emtpy list)

 #### Data